 Strategizing Your North Carolina Estate Plan Now Can Bring Peace of Mind Later

-Estate planning can encompass different things to different people.
-It depends on each person’s life status, goals and desires.
+Estate planning can encompass different things for different people.
+It depends on each person’s life status, goals, and desires.
 For each individual, estate planning may include one or more of the following:

 - Legally documenting who will take care of your children if you are in an accident.